Scythe-Technology/zune-adapters/impl/lute/README.md

 Usage errors also would not be the same as `lute`, stack traces, error messages, may differ when running code.

+When using `type`/`typeof` on known `lute` userdata, this adapter would not likely not return any unique type names because the implementations are table based, mocking the properties, methods, and metamethods of the original userdata type.
+If you need exact unique type names as how `lute` has it, you would most likely need to override the `type`/`typeof` global.

+Extra unexpected features can occur in this adapter, such as extra compression format that does not exist in `lute` but exists in `zune`, or other features that are not present in `lute` but are present in `zune`.
+These features would not be documented in this adapter's documentation, and could be considered as an extension of the original `lute` API.
+- For example, you can get more `Hash` options by a custom table input with `"blake3"` in `__hash` property.
+Undocumented in `adapter` types, but available at runtime.

 ## **Compatability**
 | status | defintion |
 |--------|-----------|